Vermont Insurance Licensing

 New to insurance?
 Get your Vermont insurance license with a state-approved prelicensing course.
 Study online at your own pace, then pass the state exam.

-Already licensed?
+Already licensed in life & health?
 Complete your Vermont CE hours online before your renewal deadline.
 We report your completion to the state same-day.

 Vermont Insurance Licensing Requirements